MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-revalue-inventory.md

 ---
-title: 'How to: Revalue Inventory| Microsoft Docs'
+title: Create New Value Entries for Items in the Inventory| Microsoft Docs
-description: Describes how to appreciate or depreciate the value of one or more items in inventory by posting their current, calculated value.
+description: Describes how to appreciate or depreciate the value entries of one or more items in the inventory by posting their current, calculated value.
 services: project-madeira
 documentationcenter:
 author: SorenGP